-I’ve contributed pieces and short stories to a variety of collections, including Christmas Cats (Chamberlain Bros.), Cat Women: Female Writers on Their Feline Friends (Seal Press), For Keeps: Women Tell the Truth About Their Bodies, Growing Older, and Acceptance (Seal Press), He Said What?
+I’ve contributed essays and short stories to a variety of collections, including Christmas Cats (Chamberlain Bros.), Cat Women: Female Writers on Their Feline Friends (Seal Press), For Keeps: Women Tell the Truth About Their Bodies, Growing Older, and Acceptance (Seal Press), He Said What?
 Women Talk About the Moment Everything Changed (Seal Press), and Tales From the House Band (Plus One Press).
 My short mystery, “Dumb Beasts,” appeared in Deadfall: Crime Stories by New England Writers (Level Best Books).

 It closed twenty years ago, but the Rat’s rollicking reverb echoes on: Remembering Boston’s landmark rock club (for The Boston Globe Magazine)

-The Unwavering Gaze: Fabritius and Donna Tartt’s “The Goldfinch”
+The Unwavering Gaze: Fabritius and Donna Tartt’s “The Goldfinch” (for the Arts Fuse)

 With friends like these…: A writeup of the online Readerville